Battle of Damascus (2012): Military counter-attack

 During the day, Brig.
 Gen. Nabil Zougheib, a Christian, was assassinated along with his wife and two sons.
-Islamist radicals from the Wahhabist rebel group Brigade of Islam claimed responsible for the killings.
+The Brigade of Islam rebel group claimed responsible for the killings.
 Islamist fighters from the Muslim Brotherhood also reportedly attacked Iraqi refugees in the southeastern part of the city.

 On 22 July, fierce fighting was reported along with intense shelling by reporters.
 Activists said that helicopter gunships fired rockets into a southern Damascus neighbourhood.
 A journalist reported that helicopters were also shelling Barzeh.

 Later, the Syrian Army led by the Fourth division stormed the district of Barzeh.
 The Fourth division also routed the rebels out of Mezzeh after 1,000 troops entered the district backed up by armoured vehicles, tanks and bulldozers.
 The military continued their advance by forcing the rebels to withdraw from Rukn al-Din.
 State media reported that the soldiers were pursuing the last remnants of the rebels.
 By the end of the day, activists confirmed that Barzeh was also overrun by government troops and that at least five young men, possibly rebels, were summarily executed.
 The rebel operation to capture Damascus seemed close to collapse according to a journalist and activists reported that army soldiers executed at least 20 unarmed men in Mezzeh that they suspected of aiding rebels.

 Syrian State media showed graphic images of foreign Arab fighters killed in Qaboun, including two Egyptians and three Jordanians, identified by their identity papers.
 The next day, the bodies of 23 people, who were reportedly "executed" in Mezze and Barzeh, were found, some of which had torture marks.

 Meanwhile, the Israeli military confirmed that president Assad, along with his family, was still in the capital, contradicting earlier reports that they left the city for Latakia.